tudat-team/tudat-space/docs/source/_src_api/integrator_setup/settings.rst

 Integrator Settings
 ###################

 This page lists the available integrators within Tudat(Py) and provides code examples which illustrate their configuration.
 This section does however **not** include detailed descriptions of the integrators' mechanics and applications.
 More information and application examples are taught in the TU Delft Numerical Astrodynamics (AE4868) and Propagation & Optimization (AE4866) courses, or can be found in existing literature on the topic.

-The available integrators are:

-* :ref:`simulation_integrator_type_euler`
-* :ref:`simulation_integrator_type_rk4`
-* :ref:`simulation_integrator_type_rkf_and_rkdp`
-* :ref:`simulation_integrator_type_bs`
-* :ref:`simulation_integrator_type_abm`
+Below, the various integrators in Tudat are discussed.

 .. _simulation_integrator_type_euler:

 .. class:: Euler

 The Euler method is the simplest integrator that is available in Tudat.
 It is known to be inaccurate for complex dynamics and is therefore **discouraged for use in research**.
 It can however still be used for comparison studies or very simple propagations.

-Its configuration is straightforward: it only needs an initial time and a fixed time step to operate.

 .. tabs::